eversinc33/Godmode/README.md

         token.cmd - run cmd.exe with a token from token.list
         token.run - run any process with a token from token.list token.impersonate - impersonate a token from token.list
+        token.logon - logon a user with a password

         exit
 ```